 From the latest news on policies and clinical research to developments affecting the pharmacy profession and the industry, the PJ also provides insightful comment articles and career advice, as well as comprehensive learning and continuing professional development (CPD) resources.

-The Pharmaceutical Journal covers news, analysis, features, opinion, learning and careers articles, providing insight and knowledge about drugs, pharmacy practice, medicines use and healthcare policy in the context of the pharmacy profession and pharmaceutical science.
+The Pharmaceutical Journal covers analysis, features, opinion, learning and careers articles, providing insight and knowledge about drugs, pharmacy practice, medicines use and healthcare policy in the context of the pharmacy profession and pharmaceutical science.